pborenstein/pborenstein.com.2019/src/articles/the-power-broker.md

 date: 2012-05-18 16:40:46
 slug: the-power-broker
 title: The Power Broker
+subhead: "Have you seen the size of this thing?
+It's over 1300 pages long.
+That is more that the first three Harry Potter books put together.
+Which I also haven't read."
 category: Culture
 tags:
   - books
   - reviews
+  - Books I Never Finished
 ---

 So there was a lot of press about [Robert Caro's](https://en.wikipedia.org/wiki/Robert_Caro) latest installment of his Lyndon Johnson biography.
 I haven't read the first three volumes of it.
 I'm saving them for when I run out of things to read.